Mike Carey (basketball): West Virginia

 Carey's 200th win at West Virginia occurred on February 19, 2011, in a game against Pittsburgh.
 West Virginia had failed to win in their previous three attempts to reach the 200 win milestone, but the team prevailed against Pittsburgh 90–79.

 After a 24–10 season in 2011, Carey's Mountaineers lost five seniors to graduation.
-The team has four incoming freshman, a class ranked #21, by ESPNU HoopGurlz.
+The team had four incoming freshman for the upcoming, a class ranked #21, by ESPNU HoopGurlz.

 On December 28, Carey's team helped him reach a milestone–his 500th career victory.
 The game didn't start out like it would finish—opponent Bucknell University started out with a 6–2 lead before the Mountaineers ran off 12 straight points to take a large lead.
 West Virginia ended up winning easily, 72–30, leading to Carey's 212th win at West Virginia, and his 500th career victory, after 228 wins at Salem.

 Carey's team achieved their biggest win in basketball history on February 12, 2011, when they beat Notre Dame at Notre Dame 65–53.
 Notre Dame had only a single loss prior to the win, and was ranked # 2 in the nation, by both the AP and ESPN Coaches poll.

+On March 16, 2022, Carey announced his retirement as the head coach of the WVU women's basketball team citing that he wanted to spend more time with family.
+He retired as the winningest women's basketball coach in the university's history and took the team to the NCAA tournament ten times.

+In 2022, Carey was replaced by Dawn Plitzuweit who previously served as the head coach of the women's basketball team at the University of South Dakota.
+After a first-round loss in the 2023 NCAA tournament in, she announced her hiring by the University of Minnesota.
+In response to this, Carey announced his interest in returning as the head coach of the women's team at WVU.